DataDog/documentation/content/en/logs/guide/logs-rbac.md

 ### Get an API key and an app key

 If you plan to use the Datadog API, you need an API key and an app key from an Admin user.
-API keys and app keys can be generated on your [Datadog account API key page][9].
+API keys and app keys can be generated in your [organization settings][9].
 Ensure the app key is associated with a user who has the necessary permissions.
 For more information, see [API and app keys][10].

 In this guide, replace `<DATADOG_API_KEY>` and `<DATADOG_APP_KEY>` with your Datadog API key and application key, respectively.
 A terminal with `CURL` is also required.